Best Cannabutter Recipe: How to Make Weed Butter

 - Captures THC and other cannabinoids from your cannabis

-- Less cannabis taste and smell than many other cannabutter recipes with higher or same potency as similar reciptes
+- Less cannabis taste and smell than many other weed butter recipes with higher or same potency as similar recipes

 The best cannabis edibles start with potent cannabutter (or canna oil).
 Edibles that produce the desired effects without the “weed taste”.
 Your edibles should also smell like a normal product or close to it, without a lingering smell of cannabis.

 There are two really popular oils/fats to use when making weed edibles.
 Butter and coconut oil.
 Coconut oil is healthier and has a mild taste that integrates well with baked goods.
 Coconut seems to help cover up the cannabis flavor and I have used it hundreds of times with great success.
 However, some people don’t like coconut or may have allergies.

 Butter also has a great taste (opinion) and is much easier to work with when baking since you can do a straight substitution for regular butter.
 This tutorial is specific to cannabutter as it is the simplest 1:1 substitution with most recipes for baked goods.

 This recipe for 1 Pound of butter makes…